BearBoss-Zheng/SpringInAction6_Note/Spring.md

 ### 1.3.2 Getting to know Spring Boot DevTools

-As its name suggests, DevTools provides Spring developers with some handy development-time tools.
+As its name suggests, DevTools provides Spring developers with some handy development-time tools.
 Among those are the following:

 * Automatic application restart when code changes
 * Automatic browser refresh when browser-destined resources (such as templates,JavaScript, stylesheets, and so on) change